mohatt/gatsby-plugin-advanced-pages/README.md

 You can generate paths for the routes defined in your pages metadata using two methods:

 #### Link Component (recommended)
-The Link component is a wrapper around Gatsby's Link component that allows passing route names and params instead of link urls.
+The Link component is a wrapper around Gatsby's [Link component](https://www.gatsbyjs.org/docs/gatsby-link/) that allows passing route names and params instead of link urls.
 Below is an example of how to use it:

-Assuming you have a route named `blog.post` with a value of `/blog/posts/:post`, you can generate a path for a specific blog post using the following:
+Assuming you have a route named `blog.post` with a value of `/blog/posts/:post`, you can render a link to a specific blog post using the following:

 ```javascript
 import { Link } from 'gatsby-plugin-advanced-pages'